 The magnetism exhibited by ferritic steel is due to the high iron concentration and the microstructure of the steel.
 If stainless steel is alloyed with a sufficient amount of a magnetic metal such as nickel, the microstructure changes from ferrite to austenite.
-This changes the stainless steel to non-magnetic.
+This change to austenite results in the stainless steel being non-magnetic.

 Non-magnetic stainless steel has nickel and has varying amounts of nickel.
 For example, it can be 18/10, 18/8, or 18/4, referring to chromium and nickel percentages, respectively.